Skip to main content

 Colleagues

 Each November, we honor the Native people of this land who carved out lives for their families through their accomplishments and historical legacy.
-This year's National Native American Heritage Month (NNAHM) theme, "In Our Voices," focuses on listening to Native American people to learn about their perspectives and experiences working at the National Institutes of Health.
+This year's Native American Heritage Month (NAHM) theme, "In Our Voices," focuses on listening to Native American people to learn about their perspectives and experiences working at the National Institutes of Health.
 NIH firmly believes that highlighting voices from the Native American community is imperative to supporting our current workforce and attracting talent.

 Following a recent town hall on Diversity, Equity, Inclusion, and Accessibility (DEIA), NIH senior leaders held a listening session to hear about issues affecting Native Americans in our workplace.
 The discussion highlighted what NIH staff can do individually and collectively to embed DEIA throughout the agency.
 Over 300 people attended the listening session and shared some of the challenges.
 For example, Native Americans are often reduced to one culture even though there are more than 574 federally recognized Tribes.
 Additional difficulties expressed to NIH leadership include a lack of: